hselimt/THROUGH-THE-MAZE/README.md

 ### High Score
 Your best score is saved locally and displayed on the main menu and HUD.

-*Developed with Unity 6.2 for iOS and Android*
+*Developed with Unity 6.2 for Android*